 - Those who have not tested positive, but are experiencing COVID-like symptoms, should also stay home and avoid others.

 - CDC guidelines recommend that individuals wear masks when around others for the five days of isolation and the five days that follow.

 Who Must Quarantine

-- Individuals who are not fully vaccinated* and have been exposed* to a confirmed COVID-19 positive individual during their infectious period must stay home and avoid others for at least five full days after the last date of exposure, including wearing well-fitting masks, monitoring for symptoms daily, and isolating immediately and testing for COVID-19 if symptoms develop.
+- Quarantine is no longer required per CDC guidelines.
+However, individuals who have been exposed* to a confirmed COVID-19 positive individual during their infectious period* should follow precautions for at least ten full days after the last date of exposure, including wearing well-fitting masks, monitoring for symptoms daily, and isolating immediately and testing for COVID-19 if symptoms develop.

 COVID Exposure Protocols

 - Infectious period: Two days (48 hours) prior to symptom onset, or the date the positive test was administered, through the 5th full day after symptom onset or test date OR when symptoms have resolved, whichever is later.